jangabrielsson/HomeMap/docs/TUTORIAL.md

 Ready to get started?
 Follow this checklist:

+- [ ] Launch HomeMap (configuration folder created automatically)
-- [ ] Open Settings and enter HC3 credentials
+- [ ] Open Settings (⚙️) and go to HC3 tab
-- [ ] Set your data path and create the folder
+- [ ] Enter your HC3 credentials (IP, username, password)
-- [ ] Save settings and restart HomeMap
+- [ ] Save settings and verify "Connected to HC3" appears (green dot)
-- [ ] Verify "Connected to HC3" appears (green dot)
+- [ ] Go to Settings → Floors tab
-- [ ] Copy a floor plan image to your data folder
+- [ ] Click "Add Floor" and select your floor plan image
-- [ ] Edit `config.json` to add your first floor
+- [ ] Fill in floor name and ID, click Save
-- [ ] Restart HomeMap to see the floor tab
+- [ ] Close Settings and verify you see your floor tab
-- [ ] Enable Edit Mode
+- [ ] Click Edit Mode (✏️)
-- [ ] Right-click on floor plan → Add Device
+- [ ] Open hamburger menu (☰) → Device Management
-- [ ] Enter device ID, name, and type
+- [ ] Find a device and click "Install"
-- [ ] Click Add Device
+- [ ] Drag the device to position it on your floor plan
-- [ ] Try clicking the device (with Edit Mode OFF) to control it
+- [ ] Exit Edit Mode
-- [ ] Try dragging the device to move it (with Edit Mode ON)
+- [ ] Try clicking the device to control it
-- [ ] Use zoom controls to adjust the view
+- [ ] Use zoom controls (in Edit Mode) to adjust the view
-- [ ] Add more devices and enjoy!
+- [ ] Add more devices and floors as needed!

 ---

 **Congratulations!** You're now ready to use HomeMap.
-Start simple, experiment, and gradually add more devices and floors as you get comfortable with the interface.
+The app handles all file management automatically - just use the interface to set up your floors and devices!

 **Happy Home Mapping! 🏠**